Anthony-Asamoah/KACE-TASK-MANAGER/README.md

 This is a RESTful APIs backend that leverages on ***Django Rest Framework*** featuring a Postgresql database.

+Features
+- create and manage users
+- create and manage tasks
+- assign tasks to users (assignee gets an email notification)

 ---
 ## Table of content
 - Getting Started